-The COVID-19 Testing Pilot Program will provide payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.
+The COVID-19 Community Testing Support Program is an extension of the Testing Pilot Program and provides payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.

-All entities that apply for the COVID-19 Testing Pilot Program are required to complete:
+All entities that apply for the COVID-19 Community Testing Support Program are required to complete:

 - Proof of partnership with local/tribal health departments related to proposed testing site.
 Partnership can be documented via email correspondence, memo of understanding, or other documented agreement.

-More information about the COVID-19 Testing Pilot Program
+More information about the Community Testing Support Program

 Eligible providers, reimbursement, testing criteria, and specimen site collection settings

 - Any local or tribal health department.

 - Any health care provider licensed by the State of Wisconsin.